New York University Institutional Biosafety Policy

 d) Contacting the appropriate oversight agency, if significant noncompliance continues.

-10) Provide scientific support to Environmental Services and resolve differences of interpretation of applicable regulations and guidelines and/or best practice between faculty and administrative oversight staff.
+10) Provide scientific support to EH&S and resolve differences of interpretation of applicable regulations and guidelines and/or best practice between faculty and administrative oversight staff.

 IV.
 IBC Membership

 The IBC is comprised of at least five members with collective experience and expertise in rDNA technology and biohazards and the capability to assess the safety of such research and identify any potential risk to public health or the environment.
 The Dean of the SOM appoints Committee members for NYU School of Medicine and NYU Hospitals Center; the NYU Senior Vice Provost for Research appoints other members.
 Members serve for unlimited terms.
 The members are so selected that the IBC is composed of:

 1. At least two members who are not affiliated with NYU (apart from their membership on the IBC) and who represent the interest of the surrounding community with respect to health and protection of the environment, such as officials of state or local public health or environmental protection agencies, members of other local government bodies, or persons active in medical, occupational health, or environmental policy and practice in the community;

 2. At least one member representing the laboratory technical staff;

 3. At least one member with expertise in rDNA technology, biological safety, and physical containment;

 4. The Biological Safety Officer;

 5. At least one individual with expertise in containment principles of plants, plant pathogen, or plant pests when experiments involve plants and require IBC approval (See NIH Guidelines, Appendix P);